psychoinformatics-de/ipsy-docs/source/internal/data_center/mulder.rst

    software.
 The GUI is launched via ``/usr/local/MegaRAID Storage Manager/startupui.sh`` and the ``vivaldiframeworkd`` service it requires likes to crash, so just restart it.
- * `IPMIView`_ - as far as I know, there is no FOSS alternative.

-.. _IPMIView: ftp://ftp.supermicro.com/utility/IPMIView/
 .. _LSI MegaRAID Storage Manager: ftp://ftp.supermicro.com/driver/SAS/LSI/MegaRAID_Storage_Manager/